The Blackstone Chair – Chapter Three

 “I agree,” he replied, pushing his chest out.
 “Fortune smiles on me.”

-The edges of Katherine’s delicate lips perked up into a small smile, but it looked laboured and vanished soon enough.
-Willem glanced back over his shoulder, down into the rowdy benches where his pals sniggered behind their cups.
+Katherine’s lips perked up into a smile, but it looked laboured, and vanished soon enough.
+Willem glanced back over his shoulder, down into the rowdy benches where his pals were sniggering behind their cups.
 Edwin was with them.
-Apparently his cousin didn’t think Willem needling him on his wedding day was going too far.
-The fat ball of spite.
+Apparently the fat ball of spite didn’t think Willem needling him on his wedding day was going too far.

 “Now that you’re a married man, coz,” Willem said, turning back to the couple.
 “I suppose it won’t be long before you take the throne?”

 “Is that so?”
 Willem took Ciaran’s shoulder and proceeded to ever so slowly rock him back and forth like a child’s doll.
-His cousin’s black pupils ballooned cold and dead like the eyes of a shark.
+His black pupils ballooned cold like the eyes of a shark.
 “Your father’s reigned for what, fifteen summers?”

-“Sixteen.”
-Willem nodded.
-“Not exactly a spring chicken, then?
+“Not exactly a spring chicken.
 You never know with the elderly, coz.
 A winter cold and Old Greedy picks ‘em off like flies.
 So try not to get too comfortable in your bride’s warm bed.”

-“I appreciate the concern, coz.”
+“I appreciate the concern.”
 Ciaran picked his teeth with a fish bone.
 “But it’s misplaced.
 You see, I won’t be taking the Chair.”

 “I’ve decided all this kingship lark isn’t for me.”
 He flicked the bone back onto the copper plate with the remains of his buttered cod.
 “In fact I plan on sneaking out the castle this very night while you’re all stone drunk.”

 Willem’s gaze darkened like a cloud of distant thunder.
-His grip tightened around Ciaran’s shoulder.
 For a moment he feared the bastard would strike him.
 Then his cousin’s head fell back and he guffawed loudly, spit flying from his stupid mouth.
-Ciaran laughed too, though not nearly so hard.
+Ciaran laughed too, but not nearly as hard.

 “A knife to stab you with, cousin?”

 “Ha!
 Good one.
-But no.” Willem snatched off the wool to reveal a caged dead rat.
+But no.” Willem snatched off the wool to reveal a dead rat in a cage.
 Katherine winced and held a handkerchief to her nose.
 Ciaran drew back in disgust.
-Willem meanwhile held up the cage by its iron ring.
 “I named him Ciaran.
 After you.”

 “You brought me a dead rat?”